Introduction to airsoft shotguns

-Maruzen are a Japanese brand who have been around a long time and they are known for making some very nice looking gas powered replicas.
+Maruzen is a Japanese brand that has been around a long time and they are known for making some very nice looking gas-powered replicas.

 BBs are loaded up to 5 at a time in the shells and then the shells are fed into the tubular magazine on the shotgun.

-With each pull of the trigger all of the BBs in the shell are fired from the smooth bore barrel and the action moves rearward to extract and eject the spent shell and to recock the hammer and finally pick up and chamber the next shell.
+With each pull of the trigger, all of the BBs in the shells are fired from the smoothbore barrel and the action moves rearward to extract and eject the spent shell and to recock the hammer, and finally pick up and chamber the next shell.

-Now this entry is probably the one most readers will find most interesting.
-TM took what they had learnt from their spring shotgun series (more on this later) and took the idea to new levels with their gas system.
+Now, this entry is probably the one most readers will find most interesting.
+TM took what they had learned from their spring shotgun series (more on this later) and took the idea to new levels with their gas system.

-The TM shotgun system is based around a very clever magazine system that utilises magazines that actually look like shotgun shells.
+The TM shotgun system is based around a very clever magazine system that utilizes magazines that actually look like shotgun shells.
 Each shell holds 30 rounds

 To use this shotgun you take that shell and insert it into the chamber under the barrel.
 When you cock the shotgun it will load either 3 or 6 rounds from the shell into the chamber for firing.